jazzsequence/museum-core/readme.txt

 * moves favicon out of header.php to a wp_head action and sanitizes url before output
 * added a # to the link color input selection if it's empty for farbtastic
 * only outputs the custom styles if they are set and aren't the default values
+* moved admin css to its own stylesheet

 = Version 1.1.1 =